 .
 The Guide features removable liners, which makes drying them a breeze, while the molded EVA foam padding on the knuckles and fingers adds protection and warmth.
 They are also super tough, easily among the most durable gloves reviewed.

-Read full review: Black Diamond Guide
+Read review: Black Diamond Guide

 Notable Runner Up for Dexterity

 Hestra Army Leather 3-Finger Mitt